Skip to main content

 When this system operates optimally, you experience sustained energy, mental sharpness, and robust physical capacity.
 Any disruption to red blood cell concentration, whether too high or too low, can profoundly impact your overall well-being, influencing everything from athletic performance to cognitive function and even the delicate balance of your hormonal milieu.

-This reduction in plasma volume, without a corresponding decrease in the number of red blood cells, leads to a relative increase in the concentration of within the remaining blood volume.
+This reduction in plasma volume, without a corresponding decrease in the number of red blood cells, leads to a relative increase in the concentration of red blood cells within the remaining blood volume.
 This phenomenon is known as hemoconcentration.
 Conversely, adequate hydration or overhydration can lead to an increase in plasma volume, effectively diluting the red blood cell concentration, a state termed hemodilution.
 These shifts are rapid and reflect the body’s immediate attempts to maintain fluid balance.

 Your body’s immediate response to hydration status directly alters the concentration of red blood cells within your circulating blood volume.